avaneev/biteopt/README.md

 ## SpherOpt ##

-This is a "converging hyper-spheroid" optimization method.
-While it is not as effective as, for example, CMA-ES, it also stands parameter space scaling, offsetting and rotation well.
-Since version 2021.1 it is used as a companion to BiteOpt, with excellent results.
+This is a "converging hyper-spheroid" optimization method (or hyper-sphere, depending on optimization space's bounds).
+While it is not as effective as, for example, CMA-ES, it also stands parameter space scaling, offsetting, and rotation well.
+Since version 2021.1 it is used as a companion (parallel optimizer) to BiteOpt, with excellent results.

-This method is structurally similar to SMA-ES, but instead of Gaussian sampling, SpherOpt selects random points on a hyper-spheroid (with a bit of added jitter for lower dimensions), which eventually converges to a point.
+This method is in parts similar to SMA-ES, but instead of keeping track of per-parameter sigmas, covariance matrix, and using Gaussian sampling, SpherOpt simply selects random points on a hyper-spheroid (with a bit of added jitter for lower dimensions), which eventually converges to a point.
 This makes the method very computationally-efficient, but at the same time provides immunity to coordinate axis rotations.

-This method uses the same self-optimization technique as BiteOpt.
+This method uses the same self-optimization technique as BiteOpt which is, however, not a vital element of the method.

 ## NMSeqOpt ##